kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 > How similar is this to tool calling?
 Tool calling lets LLMs invoke functions to interact with the real world, typically within the same process.
 MCP enables tool execution in a separate process, either locally or remotely, fully decoupling the server from the client.

 ### MCP server and client
 MCP uses a client-server design where applications can connect to multiple resources.
-The system has three main parts:
-- The Client Side: Making Requests
-- The Communication Layer: The Standard Protocol
-- The Server Side: Providing Resources

-The **MCP client** is the program that's going to access the MCP servers.
+The **MCP host** is the program that's going to access the MCP servers.
 This might be Claude Desktop, Cursor, Windsurf, or any other application that supports MCP.
-This host probably uses an LLM of some kind.
-That LLM will be able to call tools that are defined in the MCP server.
+(LLM + MCP Client)

+On this host, you're going to run one or multiple **MCP clients** - each client will maintain a relationship to a single MCP server.
+When the host starts up, each client will connect to an MCP server.
 See https://www.pulsemcp.com/clients

 The **MCP server** is the server that's going to be running the tools that the host wants to call.
 This server could be running locally, or it could be running on a remote server.
 See https://www.pulsemcp.com/servers